-FINANCIAL AID PROBATION
+FINANCIAL AID WARNING

-If, after the first semester of receiving financial aid, a student does not meet either the minimum hours completion requirement OR the GPA requirement, the student will be placed on financial aid probation; however, the student WILL be able to receive federal financial aid for the next semester of enrollment.
+If, after the first semester of receiving financial aid, a student does not meet either the minimum hours completion requirement OR the GPA requirement, he will be placed on financial aid warning.
+He WILL be able to receive financial aid for the next semester of enrollment.